AmirShkolnik/DivingCenter/README_v.0.1.md

 - Continuously enhance the platform based on user feedback and evolving trends in the diving industry, ensuring a dynamic and up-to-date experience that meets the needs of our diverse diving community.

 ## Agile Methodologies - Project Management:
 Diving Center embraces Agile methodologies, enabling iterative development and continuous enhancement.
-Through GitHub Projects, tasks are efficiently managed, and progress is tracked using a Kanban-style board, ensuring a seamless workflow and timely delivery of new features.ard.
+Through GitHub Projects, tasks are efficiently managed, and progress is tracked using a Kanban-style board, ensuring a seamless workflow and timely delivery of new features.

 ### Story Points Allocation